How Buddhist Hypocrisy Justifies Exploitation Of Downtrodden Animals

 Buddhists cannot harm any living being, but in equal measure, profess their superiority and descent towards the animal kingdom.
 This morality is manifest across the numerous religious temples of Thailand and surrounding South East Asian states.
 In these temples are sick, injured and deformed animals.

-Housed within Buddhist Thailand temple walls there could lay a myriad of different animal species.
-Malaysian sun bears, slow loris, all types of monkey, tigers plus every other unique and beautiful animal which exist in the area.
-The moral absence rooted into the foundations of these temples should be a source of scorn from all who interact with them.
+Housed within Buddhist Thailand there lay a myriad of different animal species.
+Malaysian sun bears, slow loris, all types of monkey, tigers plus every other unique and beautiful animal native to the South-East Asian tropics.

 Life In The Temple